 If the color and style of this dish didn't immediately catch your eye, I know you will love it because:

-- Majority of ingredients are a trip (or click!) away from your local Indian grocery store for an easy and convenient shopping trip.
+- Most ingredients are a trip (or click!) away from your local Indian grocery store for an easy and convenient shopping trip.

-- It can be served in two fashions - a quick vegetarian weeknight meal or a finger-food appetizer with friends.
+- It can be served in two ways - a quick vegetarian weeknight meal or a finger-food appetizer with friends.

 Ingredients - Notes & Substitutions

-The bulk of ingredients includes paneer, peppers, onion, yogurt and a ton of bright and spicy Indian spices.
-All are easily available at your local Indian store, international food aisle of your supermarket or online.
+Here's what you need to make these paneer skewers.
+All ingredients are easily available at your local Indian store, international food aisle of your supermarket, or online.

 - Yogurt: Plain Greek yogurt makes for a thicker marinade, coating the paneer and veggies with more flavor.
 If unavailable, regular yogurt works too.
 Whisk until smooth before adding all the spices.

-- Besan Flour: Besan flour is ground chickpeas and naturally gluten-free.
+- Besan Flour: Besan is flour made of ground split chickpeas and is naturally gluten-free.
 It helps the marinade stick to the paneer.
-It may also be labeled as gram flour, chana flour, chickpea flour or garbanzo bean flour.
-If unavailable, an equal amount of rice flour, cornstarch or oat flour can be used.
+It may also be labeled as gram flour, chana flour, or chickpea flour.
+If unavailable, an equal amount of rice flour, cornstarch, or oat flour can be used.

 - Indian Spices: The list of Indian spices may look long, but they are all staples probably already tucked inside your pantry.
 Just make sure to use regular paprika (not smoked) for the best flavor.
 Chaat masala is both in the marinade and as the garnish to offer that final zest of flavor.

-- Bamboo Skewers: Bamboo skewers are easily available in major grocery stores, most likely hanging on the edge in the spice or baking aisle.
-Just make sure to soak the skewers in water for 30 minutes prior to assembling to prevent them from burning.
-If you have a batch of stainless steel or metal skewers on hand, those require no soaking and can be used.
+- Bamboo Skewers: Get medium-sized skewers for this recipe and soak them in water for 30 minutes before assembling to prevent them from burning.
+If you have a batch of stainless steel or metal skewers on hand, those require no soaking.

-Skewer Soaking Tip: Kebabs a common meal in your house?
-Soak the whole package of skewers, drain them well, use what you need and store the remainder in a plastic storage bag in your freezer.
+Are kebabs a common meal in your house?
+Soak the whole package of skewers, drain them well, use what you need, and store the remainder in a plastic storage bag in your freezer.

 1. Prepare Paneer, Marinade & Skewers

 - Chop paneer in ½-inch thick pieces.
-Cut onions and bell peppers in 1-1½ inch chunks.
+Cut onions and bell peppers into 1-1½ inch chunks.
 Separate the onion layers (Pic 1).

-- Add paneer pieces, capsicum and onion to the marinade, and toss well till everything gets coated.
+- Add paneer pieces, bell pepper, and onion to the marinade, and toss well till everything gets coated.
 Refrigerate for 30 minutes (Pic 3).
 Meanwhile, soak the bamboo skewers.

-- Individual Pieces: Alternatively, leave the paneer, peppers and onions as is and cook as instructed, making sure there is enough space between each piece for even cooking and color.
+- To assemble the skewers, arrange paneer then a few slices of peppers and onions, and repeat.
+Prepare all skewers the same way.
+(Pic 4).
+Alternatively, leave the paneer, peppers, and onions as is and cook as instructed, ensuring that there is enough space between each piece for even cooking and color.

 Pro Tip: When dealing with tandoori marinated food, I recommend wearing food grade gloves to prevent your hands from getting stained by the turmeric (plus - none of the residual smell stays on your hands!).